Toxic (song)

-"Toxic" is a song recorded by American singer Britney Spears for her fourth studio album, In the Zone (2003).
+"Toxic" is a song by American singer Britney Spears, released as the second single from her fourth studio album, In the Zone (2003).
 It was written and produced by Bloodshy & Avant, with additional writing from Cathy Dennis and Henrik Jonback.
-Released as the second single from In the Zone, the song was initially offered to Kylie Minogue for her album Body Language, but she turned it down.
-After trying to choose between "(I Got That) Boom Boom" and "Outrageous" to be the second single, Spears selected "Toxic" instead.
-A dance-pop and techno-pop song with elements of bhangra music, "Toxic" features varied instrumentation, such as drums, synthesizers and surf guitar.
-It is accompanied by breathy vocals and high-pitched Bollywood strings, sampled from Laxmikant–Pyarelal's "Tere Mere Beech Mein" (1981).
-Its lyrics draw an extended metaphor of a lover as a dangerous and addictive drug.
+A dance-pop and techno-pop song with elements of South Asian music, "Toxic" features varied instrumentation, such as drums, synthesizers and surf guitar.
+It is accompanied by breathy vocals and high-pitched strings, sampled from the 1981 Bollywood song "Tere Mere Beech Mein" by Laxmikant–Pyarelal.
+The lyrics of "Toxic" draw an extended metaphor of a lover as a dangerous and addictive drug.

-"Toxic" received widespread acclaim from music critics, who praised its hook and chorus with many deeming it among the highlights of the album.
-It won Best Dance Recording at the 47th Annual Grammy Awards, marking the first Grammy win of Spears' career.
-The song was a worldwide success, topping the charts in ten countries including Australia, Canada, Hungary, Ireland, Norway and the United Kingdom, and reached the top five in fifteen countries.
+"Toxic" received acclaim from critics, who praised its hook and chorus, with many deeming it among the highlights of the album.
+It won Best Dance Recording at the 47th Annual Grammy Awards, marking the only Grammy win of Spears' career.
+The song topped the charts in 11 countries, including Australia, Canada, Hungary, Ireland, Norway, and the United Kingdom, and reached the top five in 15 countries.
 In the United States, it became her fourth top-ten single, peaking at number nine.
-The accompanying music video for "Toxic" was directed by Joseph Kahn and includes references to Blade Runner, The Seven Year Itch and John Woo films.
-It features Spears as a secret agent in search of a vial of green liquid.
-After she steals it, she enters an apartment and poisons her boyfriend.
-The video also includes interspersed scenes of Spears naked with diamonds on her body, which as a result of the Super Bowl XXXVIII halftime show controversy, was deemed too racy for MTV and was moved to late-night programming.
+The music video was directed by Joseph Kahn and includes references to Blade Runner, The Seven Year Itch and John Woo films.
+It features Spears as a secret agent who poisons her boyfriend, and includes scenes of Spears naked with diamonds on her body.
+Following the Super Bowl XXXVIII halftime show controversy, the video was deemed too racy for MTV and was moved to late-night programming.